Marv Acton

-Marv Acton (born February 3, 1944 in Porterville, California) is a former NASCAR driver.
+Marvin Oren Acton (born February 3, 1944, in Porterville, California) is a former NASCAR driver.
 He made 14 Winston Cup starts in his career.
 He had a best finish of 11th place.
-Among the racing Acton did before NASCAR was racing stock cars at Kearney Bowl Speedway in Fresno, California and midgets in Southern California.
+Among the racing Acton did before NASCAR was racing stock cars at Kearney Bowl Speedway in Fresno, California, and midgets in Southern California.

 Winston Cup Series career

-Acton made his debut in 1971, running eleven races for fellow Porterville, California driver Dick Brooks.
+Acton made his debut in 1971, running eleven races for fellow Porterville, California, driver Dick Brooks.
 His first start came in the Daytona 500, where he had a nice run of 18th after an 11th place start.
 In eleven starts in 1971, Acton never cracked the top-10, but had a best finish of 11th at Greenville-Pickens Speedway and a pair of 12ths.
 He also started in the top-10 three times, the best being a 7th at Greenville-Pickens.

 Acton disappeared until 1974, when he made one start at N. Wilkesboro in a personally owned car.
 He started 29th in the thirty-car field, but finished 26th after engine troubles.

 Acton made two starts in his final season, 1977, both for Rod Osterlund.
 He was 23rd at Richmond and 38th at Dover.